ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 <tr>
 <td align="left">(i) Products shall be designed to avoid causing the screen to flicker with a frequency greater than 2 Hz and lower than 55 Hz.</td>
 <td align="left">N/A</td>
-<td align="left">There is no blinking or flickering content in the editor.
+<td align="left">There is no blinking or flickering content in CKEditor.
 Moveable UI elements such as dialogs can only be moved in a smooth fashion by the user.</td>
 </tr>
 <tr>
 <td align="left">(j) (1) Products which are freestanding, non-portable, and intended to be used in one location and which have operable controls shall comply with the following: The position of any operable control shall be determined with respect to a vertical plane, which is 48 inches in length, centered on the operable control, and at the maximum protrusion of the product within the 48 inch length on products which are freestanding, non-portable, and intended to be used in one location and which have operable controls.</td>
 <td align="left">N/A</td>
-<td align="left">CKEditor is a software application, independent of the physical device which is used to run it.</td>
+<td align="left">CKEditor is a software application independent of the physical device which is used to run it.</td>
 </tr>
 <tr>
 <td align="left">(j)(2) Products which are freestanding, non-portable, and intended to be used in one location and which have operable controls shall comply with the following: Where any operable control is 10 inches or less behind the reference plane, the height shall be 54 inches maximum and 15 inches minimum above the floor.</td>
 <td align="left">N/A</td>
-<td align="left">CKEditor is a software application, independent of the physical device which is used to run it.</td>
+<td align="left">CKEditor is a software application independent of the physical device which is used to run it.</td>
 </tr>
 <tr>
 <td align="left">(j)(3) Products which are freestanding, non-portable, and intended to be used in one location and which have operable controls shall comply with the following: Where any operable control is more than 10 inches and not more than 24 inches behind the reference plane, the height shall be 46 inches maximum and 15 inches minimum above the floor.</td>
 <td align="left">N/A</td>
-<td align="left">CKEditor is a software application, independent of the physical device which is used to run it.</td>
+<td align="left">CKEditor is a software application independent of the physical device which is used to run it.</td>
 </tr>
 <tr>
 <td align="left">(j)(4) Products which are freestanding, non-portable, and intended to be used in one location and which have operable controls shall comply with the following: Operable controls shall not be more than 24 inches behind the reference plane.</td>
 <td align="left">N/A</td>
-<td align="left">CKEditor is a software application, independent of the physical device which is used to run it.</td>
+<td align="left">CKEditor is a software application independent of the physical device which is used to run it.</td>
 </tr>
 </tbody></table>